eamsen/flow/README.md

     make

-Note that this will just copy the header files to the `include` directory.
+Note that this will just copy the header files to the `include` directory and compile the demo program `flow`.

 To install Flow use:

     sudo make install

-Note that this will copy the header files to the `/usr/include/` directory, hence requiring *superuser* priviledges.
+Note that this will copy the header files to the `/usr/include/` directory, therefore requiring *superuser* priviledges.

 ## Usage
 ### Measure execution time